chycxyzd/LDFC/README.md

-# LDFC
+# A Lung Nodule Dataset with Histopathology-based Cancer Type Annotation
-This repository contains Python code that may be used when using LDFC datasets
+This repository contains Python code that may be used when using datasets